The 2021 Holster Scholar Fall Symposium

 Click here to access a downloadable/printable version of the program, including biographies of the 2021 Scholars.

-The Holster Scholar Program is a highly-selective enrichment opportunity for curious first-year Honors Students that supports in-depth, individualized learning experiences in the summer following a student's first year.
+The Holster Scholar Program is a selective enrichment opportunity for curious first-year Honors Students that supports in-depth, individualized learning experiences in the summer following a student's first year.
 Ten 2021 Holster Scholars shared their research projects at this event.
 Click here to learn more about the program.

 - Dr. Vin Moscardelli, Director of UConn's Office of National Scholarships & Fellowships and Coordinator of the Holster Scholar Program